nateshirley/digital-divide-2020/content/blog/palantir/index.md

 ---
-title: "Palantir: Inflating the Digital Divide?"
+title: "Palantir: Inflating the Digital Divide"
 date: "2020-05-03T22:40:32.169Z"
-description: As Palantir brings attention to the growing technologcial tension between the US and China, it puts pressure on the West to remain at center stage.
+description: Palantir has brought attention to the growing technologcial tension between the US and China.
+Do we have reason to fear that Western tech powers are falling behind?
 ---

 ![Palantir Building](./office.png)